 Anger is a very strong emotion that affects every person differently, and can manifest in a variety of ways.
 These include holding grudges with the intention of carrying out revenge, violent outbursts, or a constant feeling of anger.
 This emotion unchecked or in excess, can be detrimental to relationships with coworkers, family, and friends.
 In addition to affecting one’s personal life, uncontrolled anger can also take a toll on physical health.
 Anger can raise blood pressure and increase risk of heart disease.
 Extreme anger can stem from various experiences, such as bottling up other negative emotions or traumatic experiences.
 Many people also deal with painful experiences by lashing out, as they find it more comfortable to feel anger than pain.
-Anger doesn’t carry a diagnosis, like depression or an anxiety disorder, since it is something every person experiences, but music therapy continues to be a successful therapeutic approach to help clients to process and express their anger, along with other emotions, in a healthier way.
+Anger doesn’t carry a diagnosis, like depression or an anxiety disorder, since it is something every person experiences, but music therapy continues to be a successful therapeutic approach to help clients to process and express their anger.

-A study called Influence of Music Therapy on Coping Skills and Anger Management in Forensic Psychiatric Patients was completed with forensic psychiatric patients in order to determine whether or not music therapy can help people with uncontrollable anger or disorders that may reduce the patient’s ability to process anger.
+A study called Influence of Music Therapy on Coping Skills and Anger Management in Forensic Psychiatric Patients was completed with in order to determine whether or not music therapy can help people with uncontrollable anger or disorders that may reduce the patient’s ability to process anger.
 For example, one of the participants in the study is named Keith, and he has a Cluster B personality disorder and a very low IQ.
 He has violent outbursts of anger where he destroys property or attacks people around him.
 Keith is in prison due to one of his outbursts and was referred to a music therapist.
-His therapist helped him improve his anger management skills.

-Although these studies were done in jails where music therapy is commonly used for forensic anger management clients, music therapy can also be applied to all people who struggle to manage their anger.
+Although these studies were done in jails where music therapy is commonly used for forensic anger management, music therapy can also be applied to all people who struggle to manage their anger.

-Obviously the big picture goal of using music therapy for anger management is helping clients to better manage their anger.
+Obviously the big picture of using music therapy for anger management is helping clients to better manage their anger.
 But there are a lot of smaller goals that help to achieve the big picture goal.
-These goals range from identifying the memories or experiences that trigger the anger to developing a system of skills to cope with the anger.
-These goals help clients to identify where their outbursts or periods of uncontrolled anger stem from and develop healthier responses to anger triggers.
-Other goals include learning relaxation strategies and developing a deeper awareness of uncontrolled negative emotions and how they harm personal relationships.
+These goals range from identifying the memories or experiences that trigger the anger, to developing a system of skills to cope with the anger.
+These goals help clients to identify where their outbursts or periods of uncontrolled anger stem from and develop healthier responses to their triggers.
+Other goals include learning relaxation strategies and developing a deeper awareness of uncontrolled negative emotions.

 Music therapy is a multifaceted field that has a variety of different intervention methods based on the needs of the client.
 In reference to anger management and processing negative emotions, some interventions are used to achieve the aforementioned goals.
 One of the intervention methods used in jails is lyrical analysis.
 Lyrical analysis allows for clients to interact with the lyrics of familiar songs and analyze their meaning.
 In doing this, clients can assess their own thoughts and feelings in relation to the content of the lyrics.
-This helps them to get in touch with their feelings, and to achieve the goal of awareness of their emotions.
+This helps them to get in touch with their feelings.

 Another intervention commonly used is performance.
 Clients express their emotions through movement, mime simple activities, and consider their use of space through their physical form and volume of their voices.

 Lastly, clients can write song lyrics and sometimes perform them.
-This serves as a sort of diary for clients to write out what they’re thinking or feeling, and through performance they can express these thoughts and feelings in a way that is healthier and more constructive than violent outbursts or short tempered anger.
+This serves as a sort of diary for clients to write out what they’re thinking or feeling, and through performance they can express these thoughts and feelings in a way that is healthy and constructive.

 Anger, while not a diagnosable disorder, can be unpredictable and hard to control.
 If it goes unchecked, it can have detrimental effects on the clients’ relationships, and even lead to trouble with the law or incarceration.
 Violent outbursts can cause harm to friends or family, and splinter personal and professional relationships.

-Music therapy and it’s interventions have been proven to help reform clients with anger management issues or disorders that cause them to struggle with anger.
-In prisons, inmates participate in music therapy sessions to become more in touch with their emotions and control their outbursts.
-In addition to its success in jails, music therapy for anger management is also successful outside of forensic settings.
+Music therapy and it’s interventions have been proven to help reform clients with anger management issues or other disorders.
 Anyone who struggles to control their anger or has a disorder that may hinder emotional regulation could benefit from music therapy.
-Lyrical analysis, writing of lyrics, dance and movement performance, or any other music therapy interventions commonly used to help clients with anger management issues could produce positive results.
+Lyrical analysis, writing lyrics, dance, and movement performance, or any other music therapy interventions commonly used to help clients with anger management issues could produce positive results.